Butler, Pennsylvania: Rail and automobile

-In its heyday, the city of Butler was a "Steel Belt" manufacturing and industrial area.
-It remains home to an AK Steel factory.
-In 1902, the Standard Steel Car Company opened one of its largest railcar manufacturing facilities in Butler.
-It was here that some of the first all-steel rail cars were built.
-Diamond Jim Brady, the legendary financier, gourmand and gem enthusiast, established the Standard Steel Car Company in 1902, which merged with the Pullman Palace Car Company in 1934, creating Pullman-Standard, a monopoly that was eventually broken by the government.
+In the early 1900s, Butler was a "Steel Belt" manufacturing and industrial area.
+It remains home to a Cleveland Cliffs Butler Works, formerly AK Steel Butler Works.
+In 1902, the Standard Steel Car Company opened one of its largest railcar manufacturing facilities in Butler, where it manufactured some of the first all-steel rail cars.
+Standard Steel Car Company merged with Pullman Palace Car Company in 1934, creating Pullman-Standard, a monopoly that was eventually broken by the federal government.

 About 2,500 workers produced 60 steel-bed railroad cars per day in 1902.
 Eastern European immigrants were lured to the area in the early 20th century with the promise of reliable jobs, which offered company housing and a company store.
 The company constructed a baseball park which was the home of a New York Yankees farm team.
 The steel workers of Butler made artillery and naval shells during World War II.